hanabi/hanabi.github.io/README.md

 * However, if playing the card (player 1) would cause the next player to discard (player 2) and the next player after that (player 3) to have a critical and/or playable card "ride" on chop, it is a very bad situation.
 Thus, the discard is JUST for the purposes of generating a clue so that player 2 can clue player 3.
 * The *Generation Discard* is ONLY to be used as a last resort.
 If player 3 has something else to do (like play a card or give some obvious clue), then it is NOT a *Generation Discard*, and is instead to be interpretted as a *Scream Discard Chop Move*.

+### A Scream Discard Flowchart

+[Here is a handy flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/img/scream_discard_flowchart.png) for determining whether something is a *Scream Discard Chop Move* or a *Generation Discard* or a *Long-Range Scream Discard Chop Move* (which is much more rare and is covered later on in this document).

 ### The Unnecessary Generation Discard

 * Sometimes, in order to satisfy *Save Principle*, a player will perform an unnecessary *Generation Discard*, which generates a clue to save a card that they actually already have in their hand.